 Has an Auto Manufacturer Treated You Dishonestly?
 Contact Us Today.

 If you purchased or leased a vehicle from an auto manufacturer that has not treated you fairly – whether due to poor quality inspections, emissions test deceptions, selling you a lemon vehicle, etc. — you may be able to file a claim for damages.
+By understanding lemon law, you can determine if your situation qualifies for legal action.
 Neale & Fhima is an accomplished southern California law firm that can fight for your rights before the big auto manufacturers.
 Please call 949-661-1007 for a complimentary consultation today.